-Should an exceedance occur, plant production of that product type may be reinstated only upon successful completion of another large chamber primary or secondary method test.
-The re-qualification large chamber primary or secondary method test must be conducted on the same product type as that which failed during the verifying test.
+Should an exceedance occur, plant production of that product type may be reinstated only upon successful completion of another primary or secondary method test.
+The re-qualification primary or secondary method test must be conducted on the same product type as that which failed during the verifying test.
+To re-qualify a product approved for reduced testing made with ULEF resins, a manufacturer of PB or MDF must have one verifying test and provide one month of quality control data for review by their third party certifier; a manufacturer of HWPW must have one verifying test and provide two months of quality control data for review by their third party certifier.